rtm/js-pick-notation/README.md

 Now, the syntax `obj.{p1, p2} = obj2` means to extract the values of `p1` and `p2` from `obj2`
 and add them to `obj1`.
 Again, we have a straightforward extension of both current property assignment notation and destructuring syntax.

-Subject to further thinking,
-if the object being picked into is null or undefined it would be created.
-If it were not an object it would be a `TypeError`.

 ### Background and motivation